A version of this story originally appeared on the Strategist U.S.

 The best teething toys for 6-month-olds

 Some babies will already be teething at 6 months.
-But they’re also not that great at holding onto things and might be starting to experiment with what happens when they throw their toys onto the floor.
-So for babies who really like to chuck their toys MacLaughlin suggests a teething mitt “It can be nice to make sure the toys stay with the baby, and because they’re putting their hands into their mouths anyway and their grip is kind of tenuous these funny little mittens could be a good solution.”
+But they’re not that great at holding on to things and might be starting to experiment with what happens when they throw their toys onto the floor.
+So for babies who really like to chuck their toys, MacLaughlin suggests a teething mitt.
+“It can be nice to make sure the toys stay with the baby, and because they’re putting their hands into their mouths anyway and their grip is kind of tenuous, these funny little mittens could be a good solution.”

 The best miscellaneous gifts for 6-month-olds

-Both Cantor and MacLaughlin were specific about which noises they like and which they don’t — namely they suggested staying away from toys that produce tinny music and annoying squeaking sounds.
-“There are a lot of toys out that will say “plays 50 songs” and it’s usually awful tinny bad music that just creates noise.” said Cantor, however she did stress the importance of singing to your baby and her favorite baby singer songwriter is still Raffi “Babies really like to be sung to so if you can find something that helps you sing to a baby that’s great.
-Raffi is a favorite of mine and babies really love Raffi.
+Both Cantor and MacLaughlin were specific about which noises they like and which they don’t — they suggested staying away from toys that produce tinny music and annoying squeaking sounds.
+“There are a lot of toys out that will say ‘plays 50 songs’, and it’s usually awful, tinny, bad music that just creates noise,” said Cantor.
+However, she did stress the importance of singing to your baby, and her favourite singer-songwriter for babies is still Raffi.
+“Babies really like to be sung to, so if you can find something that helps you sing to a baby, that’s great.
+Raffi is a favorite of mine, and babies really love Raffi.
 He’s my go-to guy.”

 “One toy I would get them is a mirror.
 You can get them with soft backing.
-They like looking in the mirror, they have no clue it’s themselves, but they like doing that.” said Cantor and MacLaughlin mentioned finding one that they can look at during tummy time (while they’re laying on their stomach and playing).
-This fold out mirror stands up so they can play with it on the floor and it’s soft so they won’t hurt themselves.
+They like looking in the mirror — they have no clue it’s themselves, but they like doing that,” said Cantor.
+MacLaughlin mentioned finding one that they can look at during tummy time (while they’re lying on their stomach and playing).
+This fold-out mirror stands up so they can play with it on the floor, and it’s soft so they won’t hurt themselves.

-Speaking of tummy time, our experts said that some babies at this age can hold themselves up on their elbows while others have trouble with it.
-To help, MacLaughlin suggested this snake-shaped pillow that you can use to prop a baby up on their stomach or to support their back when they are sitting.
+Speaking of tummy time, our experts said some babies at this age can hold themselves up on their elbows, while others have trouble with it.
+To help, MacLaughlin suggested this snake-shaped pillow you can use to prop a baby up on their stomach or to support their back when they are sitting.
 “A lot of babies don’t like the feeling of their face on the floor if they don’t yet have the arm strength to hold themselves up.
-This prop supports tummy time which is very important for babies at this age.”
+This prop supports tummy time, which is very important for babies at this age.”